dasch-swiss/dsp-ui-lib/docs/how-to-use/search/index.md

 Generic search filter tool to limit search results to ontology and resource class and / or properties.

-If you want to use this search, you have to add the following css style to you main app stylesheet to style the date picker properly.
+If you want to use this search, you have to add the following css style to your main app stylesheet to style the date picker properly.

 ```css
 .mat-datepicker-content {